 - Should my student take an accelerated math course over the summer?

 - How does a HiCap Reading designation affect my student's course options?

 - How can I request a new EAP site?

 - Could my EAP student's sibling attend an EAP site?

-- If my neighborhood school became an EAP site for 2019-2020, could we transfer back to our home school?
+- If my neighborhood school became an EAP site, could we transfer back to our home school?

 - What is my student's EAP site?